 See the manufacturer's user guide provided in your InfoCase for a complete description of features and operating instructions.

 EXTERIOR ENTERTAINMENT CENTER

-The exterior entertainment center contains a TV, stereo radio/CD/DVD player, and audio/ video hook-ups for your outdoor listening or viewing pleasure.
+The Exterior Entertainment Center contains an HDTV, Stereo Radio/CD/DVD Player (if equipped), and Audio/Video Connections for your outdoor listening or viewing pleasure.